neuralprophet/neural_prophet_lightning/README.md

 For hyperparameter tuning we will add a module using Ray Tune functional.

+Additionally, we will add LIBRA framework functional for benchmarking.
+This will allow future users to add datasets and compare results.
 ## Distribution of roles and roadmap

 ![PT to PL](roadmap.png)